JOUR73351/google-sheets-project/README.md

 - [Related headline (NPR)](https://www.nytimes.com/2020/03/09/upshot/coronavirus-oil-prices-bond-yields-recession.html)
 - [Related headline (WNYC)](https://www.nytimes.com/2020/03/09/upshot/coronavirus-oil-prices-bond-yields-recession.html)

-Describe how and where you found the data with links and put the raw data (csv, xls, pdf) in a folder called `data` in this folder and/or provide a [link](https://docs.google.com/spreadsheets/d/1IdeVJv7SpbKwD1jMfOlXvIpx-ZwitU-3Y6c4iLqGu7c/edit#gid=1257216346) to your Google Sheet.
-Show your data work in your Google Sheet – this could be sorting, aggregating, filtering, pivot tables, vlookups, etc.
+Describe how and where you found the data with links.
+Put the raw data (csv, xls, pdf) in a folder called `data` in this folder, and provide a [link](https://docs.google.com/spreadsheets/d/1IdeVJv7SpbKwD1jMfOlXvIpx-ZwitU-3Y6c4iLqGu7c/edit#gid=1257216346) to your Google Sheet.
+Show your data work in this Google Sheet – this could be sorting, aggregating, filtering, pivot tables, vlookups, etc.

 Write up at least one or up to three findings from your analysis based on the data you found.